gauniverseorg/ga-docs/docs/Core-Features/Layout/Pages/Types/Table Details.md

 |Fixed Columns|Definition of fixed columns in integers|
 |Styles|Style definition for table|

-The user must then select the members to show
+The user must then select the members to show.
 ![Select members ](../../../../../static/img/table4.png)

 |**Property**|**Description**|